 We later learned that the farmer had originally purchased 400 hatchlings, and in August, there were only about 130 left.
 Thus, 270 ducklings had been killed by raptors, snapping turtles, and other predators—in order to bring us our rice.
 This fed our growing realization that farming the plants we eat often kills animals in the process, intentionally or not.
 Developing non-harming and ecologically durable food systems has become our passion.

-In addition to their daily foraging, we feed the ducks organic grain, greens from a local produce shop, and organic winter squash from a neighboring farmer.
-We bed them on organic straw from a Vermont farm, since all of the bedding ultimately is spread into the orchard system as mulch and compost for the tree crops.
+In addition to their daily foraging, we feed the ducks organic grain, greens from a local produce shop, and winter squash from a neighboring organic farmer.
+We bed them on organic straw and hay from Vermont farms, since all of the bedding ultimately is spread into the orchard system as mulch and compost for the tree crops.
 Our goal is to let the ducks be ducks as much as possible, without expectation, without demand on them.
 They are immensely entertaining to watch, with strong and varied personalities, wonderful sounds, and palpable and infectious personality.
 Their freedom brings joy to all who encounter them.

-The ducks can serve as an important lesson for all of us.
-Our sustenance can come at enormous cost to both individual lives and to living systems.
+The ducks teach an important lesson to all of us.
+Our sustenance can come at enormous cost to both individual lives and to living systems, or it can enhance both.
 The goal is not only to reduce the harm, but to enhance the entire system of life as we meet our needs.
 This requires many hands and minds and a fearless dedication of resources to this necessary, long-term, shared project.

 Become a Partner